Estimated reading time: 15 minutes

 - Change of Address (if needed with Canada Post)

-- Logins and Passwords- This is especially important since almost everything is conducted on the computer these days.
-Perhaps creating a secure document with relevant websites, passwords, and usernames and storing them in a fire-proof safe.
+- Logins and Passwords– This is especially important since almost everything is conducted on the computer.
+It is perhaps creating a secure document with relevant websites, passwords, and usernames and storing them in a fire-proof safe.
 Update as needed.

 Family Contacts – Executor Resources

-This is important since my family lives in the UK, and if my wife doesn’t have any family contact information, she could struggle to locate them.
+Having available contacts is vital since my family lives in the UK, and if my wife doesn’t have any family contact information, she could struggle to locate them.

 Furthermore, I know that social media makes things easier, but not everyone is on social media either.